Accepted dental insurances, DHA Madison serving Fitchburg, Middleton & the surrounding communities

 General Dentistry Billing Questions

-Medical and dental insurance can be confusing.
+Dental and medical insurance can be confusing.
 The knowledgeable staff at Dental Health Associates of Madison has experience with your questions and can help you get the most from your insurance.
 Each clinic has a Financial Coordinator available for your convenience.
 If your insurance does not cover the procedure you want or need, we can develop a payment plan that works for your family and budget or you can apply for CareCredit financing.

-For General Dentistry or Periodontal billing or insurance questions, contact our Billing and Insurance Services at:
+For General Dentistry, Endodontic or Periodontal billing and insurance questions, contact our Billing and Insurance Services at:

 (608) 661-6410 email@example.com

 If you have questions regarding Orthodontics billing or insurance, please call our Orthodontic business offices at:

 American Center Clinic: (608) 443-1772

 East Clinic: (608) 661-6439

 Insurance and Billing FAQs